webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 The web application generates and sends user to the OAuth authentication endpoint, with some data:
 * The client identifier ("<tt>client_id</tt>")
 * What the application wants ("<tt>scope</tt>")
-* What state it was in ("state"), this is a random key used to store inside a keystore such as memcache so we can retrieve the state data after the authentication process.
+* What state it was in ("<tt>state</tt>"), this is a random key used to store inside a keystore such as memcache so we can retrieve the state data after the authentication process.

 '''NOTE''' In Mozilla Firefox Accounts, the <tt>callbackUri</tt> is configured in the server configuration directly.
 This is considered safer to trust only the configuration file in contrast to common OAuth2 server implementation where they also want the <tt>callbackUri</tt> as part of the first redirect.
 This is a way to address a security breach in original OAuth2 specification.